 We want our children to read for meaning and develop vocabulary too.
 We want our children to become lifelong readers who read for pleasure as well as study, so timetable reading for pleasure sessions.
 We have introduced celebratory Reading Reward certificates to award avid readers.

 - Using film to promote reading, our children have enjoyed modelled reading through Storytelling Week’s ‘Story Time with Staff’ videos, available via Home Learning.

 - Through partnerships with our book suppliers who, in difficult times, have donated generously, our key worker children were given the opportunity to win free books.

 As a school, we want to promote and embed a love of reading.
 30th January – 6th February 2021 was National Storytelling Week; staff recorded a range of stories to share with all of our children.
 From picture books to modern tales, we hope that you will access as many as possible; part of our commitment to further enhance our remote learning offer.
 We hope that you enjoy them as much as we enjoyed making them.

 Miss Davies – English Lead

-Click on the button below to access our Story Time with Staff Library.
+Click on the button to access our Story Time with Staff Library.
 The stories are categorised as age-appropriate for EYFS, KS1 and KS2, but are accessible to all.